The image of Colmez's Montreal functor: Introduction

 Let $\Ban^{\mathrm{adm. fl}}_{\dualcat(\OO)}$ denote the full subcategory of $\Ban^{\mathrm{adm}}_{\dualcat(\OO)}$ consisting of objects of finite length.
 Let $\Ker \md$ be the full subcategory of $\Ban^{\mathrm{adm. fl}}_{\dualcat(\OO)}$ consisting of those $\Pi$ such that $\md(\Pi)=0$.
 It follows from Lemma \ref{multdimI} that $\Pi$ is an object of $\Ker \md$ if and only if $\pi$ does not appear as a subquotient of the reduction of $\Theta$ modulo $\varpi$.
 Since $\wP$ is projective one may show that the functor $\md$ is exact and so $\Ker \md$ is a thick subcategory.
 We denote the quotient category by $\Ban^{\mathrm{adm. fl}}_{\dualcat(\OO)}/\Ker \md$.

 \begin{thm} Suppose that the hypotheses (H0)-(H5) hold and $Q$ is a finitely generated $\OO[[H]]$-module for an open compact subgroup $H$ of $G$.
 Assume further that the centre of $\wE$ is noetherian and $\wE$ is a finitely generated module over its centre.
-Then the functor $\md$ induces an anti-equivalence of categories between $\Ban^{\mathrm{adm. fl}}_{\dualcat(\OO)}/\Ker \md$ and the category of finite dimensional $L$-vector space with a right $\wE[1/p]$-action. \end{thm}
+Then the functor $\md$ induces an anti-equivalence of categories between $\Ban^{\mathrm{adm. fl}}_{\dualcat(\OO)}/\Ker \md$ and the category of finite dimensional $L$-vector spaces with a right $\wE[1/p]$-action. \end{thm}

-\begin{cor} Under the assumptions of Theorem \ref{banI} the functor $\md$ induces a bijection between isomorphism classes of: \begin{itemize} \item[(i)] irreducible finite dimensional right $\wE[1/p]$-modules; \item[(ii)] irreducible $\Pi$ in $\Ban^{\mathrm{adm}}_{\dualcat(\OO)}$ such that $\pi$ occurs as a subquotient of $\Theta/\varpi \Theta$ for some open bounded $G$-invariant lattice $\Theta$ in $\Pi$. \end{itemize} Moreover, $\Pi$ is absolutely irreducible if and only if $\md(\Pi)$ is absolutely irreducible as $\wE[1/p]$-module. \end{cor}
+\begin{cor} Under the assumptions of Theorem \ref{banI} the functor $\md$ induces a bijection between isomorphism classes of: \begin{itemize} \item[(i)] irreducible right $\wE[1/p]$-modules, finite dimensional over $L$; \item[(ii)] irreducible $\Pi$ in $\Ban^{\mathrm{adm}}_{\dualcat(\OO)}$ such that $\pi$ occurs as a subquotient of $\Theta/\varpi \Theta$ for some open bounded $G$-invariant lattice $\Theta$ in $\Pi$. \end{itemize} Moreover, $\Pi$ is absolutely irreducible if and only if $\md(\Pi)$ is absolutely irreducible as $\wE[1/p]$-module. \end{cor}

 The inverse functor to $\md$ in Theorem \ref{banI} is constructed as follows.
 Let $\md$ be a finite dimensional $\wE[1/p]$-module.
 Let $\md^0$ be any finitely generated $\wE$-submodule of $\md$, which contains an $L$-basis of $\md$.
 Our assumptions imply that $\wE$ is compact and noetherian, thus $\md^0$ is an open bounded $\OO$-lattice in $\md$.
 Since $\wP$ is a flat $\wE$-module by Proposition \ref{flatpropI} we deduce that $\md^0\wtimes_{\wE}\wP$ is $\OO$-torsion free.
 Let $\Pi(\md):=\Hom_{\OO}^{cont}(\md^0\wtimes_{\wE} \wP, L)$ with the topology induced by the supremum norm.
 One may show that the natural map $\Pi \rightarrow \Pi(\md(\Pi))$ in $\Ban^{\mathrm{adm. fl}}_{\dualcat(\OO)}$ is an isomorphism in the quotient category.
 If $\Pi$ is irreducible and $\md(\Pi)\neq 0$ we deduce that the natural map $\Pi \rightarrow \Pi(\md(\Pi))$ is an injection.
 Let $m$ be the multiplicity with which $\pi$ occurs as a subquotient of $\Theta/\varpi \Theta$.
 Lemma \ref{multdimI} says that $\dim_L \md(\Pi)= m$ and thus $\md^0$ is a free $\OO$-module of rank $m$ and so $\md^0\otimes_{\OO} k$ is an $m$-di\-men\-sio\-nal $k$-vector space.
 It follows from the Proposition \ref{flatpropI} that the semisimplification of $(\md^0\wtimes_{\wE} \wP)\otimes_{\OO} k \cong (\md^0\otimes_{\OO} k)\wtimes_{\wE} \wP$ is isomorphic to the semisimplification of $Q^{\oplus m}$.
 Using this we obtain: